-The information on this form is used by the United States and the CNMI to divide the net income taxes collected on these individuals.
+The United States and the CNMI use this form to divide your income taxes.

 There is an example of a filled-in Form 5074 in chapter 5.

 Where to file.
 If you are a citizen or resident alien of the United States but not a bona fide resident of the CNMI during the entire tax year, send your return to: